 I’m lazy.
 I admit it – in fact, I embrace it.
 The size and density of San Francisco has made me lazier.
 In LA, going a half hour to meet friends is nothing, but in this city a 15 minute Uber ride might as well be eternity.
 If you live in South San Francisco and ask me to come over, you might as well be telling me to get a plane ticket to Alaska.
 So when you wake up on Sunday (or Saturday – I don’t know why so many people think brunch is a Sunday thing, but I digress) and ask yourself “Where’s the best Sunday brunch near me?”
 I empathize.
-And so here I am, breaking down the best brunch in SF on a neighborhood by neighborhood basis just to make sure you know what’s not only great, but also within hung over stumbling distance.
+And so here I am, breaking down the best Sunday brunch near me (or you, I guess) in SF on a neighborhood by neighborhood basis just to make sure you know what’s not only great, but also within hung over stumbling distance.

 Starting in the south part of SF, we’ve got the Mission.
 You’d think there’d be a great Mexican brunch down here, but if so, I’ve yet to find it (if you know where it is, please let me know).
 The good news is there are still plenty of good options, the best of which is Dr. Teeth and the Electric Mayhem.
 Wings and totchos in a huge patio that’s got cornhole is a winning combination.
 If it’s not especially nice outside, there’s a shuffleboard table indoors.
 Either way, make this your go-to Mission brunch spot.